bravelittlescientist/asteroid-lander/README.md

 Multiplayer, asteroid-mining themed game inspired by the classic Lunar Lander video game.

 There isn't as much in-game documentation of the controls as we would have liked, due to a tight time-schedule.
 This may be added as a feature later.
+If you're interested in learning about the design and architecture of the game, we've included our course reports in the reports/ directory.

 ## Getting Started: Environment